 If you’ve ever been tempted to buy a houseplant online but have been a little too afraid, I’ve got a little experience to share and some of my favorite resources to find unusual varieties for budget-friendly shopping!

 Welcome to the #houseplantclub!
-Whether you’re new to the houseplant craze because they’re cheering you up during quarantine or have been a plant addict for many years, I’m sitting right there next to you on this #crazyplantlady train.
+Whether you’re new to the houseplant craze because they’re cheering you up during quarantine or have been a plant parent for many years, I’m sitting right there next to you on this #crazyplantlady train.
 Hanging, spiking, or growing with variegated leaves — I have at least 25 and would be thrilled to double that number when the guest bedroom and main bedrooms are totally finished.

 Ever since managing to keep my fiddle leaf fig alive, I’ve collected a few new plants each year and haven’t looked back.
 It also helps that I have an enabler living with me!
 K used to buy me flowers on random occasions when we first started dating, but since learning how thrilled I get about houseplants, he made a noticeable switch.
 He also has more of a green thumb than I do, so he helps make sure they stay alive.
 Plus, who doesn’t love something green that you can have all year long vs. a bouquet that lasts just a couple weeks?